 Anafi is a small island located in the south of the Cyclades between Santorini and Astypalaia.
 It is a top destination for relaxing holidays, well-known for its wild landscape and amazing views of the Aegean Sea.
-Here you can find all the information you need about Anafi: its beautiful beaches, activities available on the island and ferry schedules.
-Book cheap ferry tickets on Ferryhopper and begin your island hopping in the Cyclades!
+Here, you can find all the information you need about Anafi: its beautiful beaches, activities available on the island and ferry schedules.
+Book cheap ferry tickets to Anafi on Ferryhopper and begin your island hopping in the Cyclades!

-A square in the picturesque Chora of Anafi.
+A square in the picturesque Chora of Anafi

 Vacation in Anafi

 Anafi is a true gem of the Aegean Sea that has remained largely unspoiled by tourism.
 The small Greek island is famous for its untouched beaches, breathtaking hiking trails and picturesque capital, Chora.
 Take a stroll around the beautiful traditional village to marvel at the simplicity of the Cycladic architecture, taste delicious food at the restaurants and enjoy spectacular views of the Aegean.